YourongXu/510_personal_project/README.md

 pip install Flask

-4. Ensure the following file structure

-.
-├── app.py              # Flask entry point
-├── templates/
-│   └── index.html      # Your portfolio HTML file
-├── static/
-│   ├── css/            # Custom styles (optional)
-│   ├── js/             # Optional JavaScript (if used)
-├── README.md

-5. Run the application
+4. Run the application

 python app.py

-6. Open in browser
+5. Open in browser

 The portfolio includes a hero section, a timeline of education and experiences, categorized skill cards, and a responsive contact form layout.
 Animations and transitions enhance the user experience.
 The site is fully responsive and optimized for both desktop and mobile viewports.